 Quite honestly, it can wait.
 Your 6-year-old doesn’t need to write their thesis.

 We’ve quit seeing skills as having a progression and have started asking kids to do all of the skills of reading and writing as fast as possible.
 We need to slow down.
 Let kids really learn how to form letters, slowly.
-Let them write in all capitals until they are ready to learn to write in lower case or in cursive.
-Trust that if we wait to teach written grammar until after a child is able to speak with good grammar and tell a story orally, that it will be easier, faster and less stressful to teach written grammar.
+Let them write in all capitals until they are ready to learn to write in lowercase or in cursive.
+Trust that if we wait to teach written grammar until after a child is able to speak with good grammar and tell a story orally, it will be easier, faster, and less stressful.
 Our goals should be to bring our children along as slowly as they need to go to really learn to write each letter before we start asking them to write sentences.

 Remember what the Tortoise and the Hare taught us.

 The reason so many children today have such horrible handwriting is that they are drawing those letters as fast as they can.
 They are struggling to keep up with a demand to use basic skills they don’t actually have because no one taught them.
-Eventually, many of those children form a habit of how to make the letters, a repetition of starting it from the bottom, the middle or the side, that helps them keep up.
+Eventually, many of those children form a habit of how to make the letters, a repetition of starting it from the bottom, the middle, or the side, that helps them keep up.
 Some of them learn to create more legible letters on their own, and others don’t.
-We judge the ones who don’t as lazy when in truth, they figured out the best way they could what to do.
+We judge the ones who don’t as lazy when in truth, they figured out what to do in the best way they could.
 Much like a child who doggie paddles through swim class, they are doing the best they can with what they’ve got.

 If you are homeschooling and able to ignore the pace the schools set for learning to read and write, I highly recommend it.
 Take time to teach them how to first draw their shapes, then write in capital letters.
 Go slow, and keep in mind the goal of learning to really write, rather than rushing through the letters so that you can get to “real writing.”